 Please note, Western Australia receives only a limited number of nomination places from the Department of Home Affairs.
 We usually receive more applications than the number of places, and are therefore unable to offer State nomination to all qualifying applicants who lodge an application.
 Applicants who have previously been granted a State nomination will not receive a second nomination unless under exceptional circumstances.

-You might be able to extend your stay under an extension stream if you hold this visa under the Significant Investor stream and need extra time to meet the criteria for a permanent (subclass 888) visa.
+You may be able to extend your stay under an extension stream if you hold this visa under the Significant Investor stream and need extra time to meet the criteria for a permanent (subclass 888) visa.

 Provisional visa holders in the Significant Investor stream can apply for up to two extensions (of two years each) for a total of an additional four years so your visa can last up to eight years.